FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Conclusion

 \section{Conclusion}

 This paper introduced FoilDiff, a hybrid diffusion model for predicting airfoil flow fields with improved accuracy and uncertainty estimation.
 By integrating U-Net-style skip connections in the encoder and decoder of a latent transformer, FoilDiff captures both local and global flow features, enabling more accurate predictions across a range of Reynolds numbers and aerodynamic conditions.
 FoilDiff outperforms existing state-of-the-art diffusion-based models for airfoil flow prediction while requiring significantly fewer training iterations.
+Our architecture achieves both high predictive accuracy and well-calibrated uncertainty estimates, with up to 85\% drop in prediction mean square error when directly compared with state-of-the-art models.
+The connected encoder-decoder for a latent transformer marks a significant step forward in diffusion transformer model design achieving significantly better performance than conventional architectures.

-Our architecture achieves both high predictive accuracy and well-calibrated uncertainty estimates, marking a step forward in model design.
-However, these achievements alone do not establish FoilDiff as a practical tool for real-world fluid simulation.
+FoilDiff serves as a proof of concept demonstrating the potential of a hybrid diffusion transformer for airfoil flow field prediction.
+However, these achievements alone do not yet establish FoilDiff as a practical tool for real-world fluid simulation.
 A general challenge to diffusion models is their large parameter counts and the disproportionate computational resources they require for relatively simpler tasks such as 2D airfoil flow field prediction compared to several other deep learning techniques.
-For any diffusion-based framework, to transition from promising research to practical implementation, further progress is needed in several key areas: improving computational efficiency, and advancing integration with physics-informed or hybrid modelling approaches.
-Only through such developments can the promise of diffusion models be fully realized in more complex tasks.
+For diffusion-based frameworks to transition from promising research to practical implementation, further progress is needed in several key areas: improving computational efficiency and advancing integration with physics-informed or hybrid modelling approaches.
+Only through such developments can the promise of diffusion models be fully realised.